shiffman/shiffman.net/teaching/a2z/analysis/index.md

 You have received a positive TID, what is the likelihood you have ITPosis?

-As you might expect, there is a very precise answer to this question but it&#8217;s not what might initially assume.
+As you might expect, there is a very precise answer to this question but it&#8217;s probably not what you initially guess.
 Bayesian reasoning is counter-intuitive and takes quite a bit of getting used to.
 In fact, when [given a similar question related to breast cancer and mammograms](http://yudkowsky.net/rational/bayes)</a>, only 15% of doctors get the answer correct.

 The answer &#8212; 15.3% &#8212; is calculated via Bayes&#8217; Theorem.
 Let&#8217;s look at it again with this scenario: